 - Security management professionals across all public and private sectors

 - Anyone involved with design, specifications, implementation, operation, or maintenance of security systems, including those in specialties such as emergency management, business continuity planning, facility and infrastructure management, HR, and others.

 - Architects, designers, and integrators working on security project

 This 3-day course offers a comprehensive examination of all aspects of planning and implementing a risk assessment program in any organization, small or large, public or private, and in any industry or setting.
 Through engaging lectures, eye-opening case studies, practical exercises and a relevant site visit, this program not only covers the essentials topics listed below, but also provides opportunities to apply the principles.

-Before starting the design and implementation of the risk assessment program, it is important to understand the objectives of the risk management program and to evaluate both the extent and efficacy of existing risk control measures and system.
+Before starting the design and implementation of the risk assessment program, it is important to understand the objectives of the enterprise risk management program and to evaluate both the extent and efficacy of existing risk control measures and systems.
 Learn how to do this efficiently.

 What is the scope of the risk assessment program?
 Is it meeting the organization's risk assessment objectives?
 Does it consider the context of the organization, its needs, and requirements?
 The scope should define the processes, functions, activities, physical boundaries (facilities and locations), and stakeholders within the boundaries of the risk assessment program.
 Learn how to match the scope to the resources available.

 Risk rating scales are defined in relation to an organizations' objectives and scope.
 Risks are typically measured in terms of impact and likelihood of occurrence.
 Impact scales of risk should mirror the units of measure used for organizational objectives, which may reflect different types of impact such as financial, personnel, and/or reputation.